MincraftEinstein/JustMoreCakes/README.md

 [![Discord Invite](https://img.shields.io/badge/Discord-Einstein%27s%20Lab-blue?style=for-the-badge&logo=discord)](https://discord.gg/gSsaFAvrBM)

 ### **📘 Description**
-A simple mod that adds 30+ new cakes to Minecraft.
-Some have special properties and abilities ranging from exploding and poisoning to healing and teleporting (randomly).
-A new villager is in town as well, the Cake Baker will buy and sell cake ingredients which he uses in his Cake Oven to make cake.
-All cakes also allow candles to be placed on them and did I mention that all potion effects applied from eating a cake can be completely configured with a data pack?
-Well, they can.
+Just More Cakes makes improvements to the default Minecraft cake and introduces several new mechanics and, most importantly, 30 new flavors of cake, each with unique abilities or properties.
+All cakes can be stacked two or three times to create tiered cakes.
+Abilities range from healing to preventing detection from a sculk sensor, and many of them can be configured using a datapack.
+<br><br>
+To obtain the new cakes, there is a new furnace type called the Cake Oven.
+Additionally, there is a new villager profession available that will buy and sell ingredients and, but also cake.

 Supports: [Cake Chomps](https://curseforge.com/minecraft/mc-mods/cake-chomps), [Just Enough Items (JEI)](https://curseforge.com/minecraft/mc-mods/jei), [Roughly Enough Items (REI)](https://curseforge.com/minecraft/mc-mods/roughly-enough-items), [Jade](https://curseforge.com/minecraft/mc-mods/jade)

-[Fabric API](https://modrinth.com/mod/fabric-api) and [Forge Config API Port](https://modrinth.com/mod/forge-config-api-port) required for Fabric version
+[Fabric API](https://modrinth.com/mod/fabric-api) and [Forge Config API Port](https://modrinth.com/mod/forge-config-api-port) are required for Fabric versions

 <br>
 <details>
 <summary><b>📜 Terms of Use</b></summary>

 ```
 You may
 ✅ Use this mod as a reference to understand and or create something of your own, as long as it is not a copy or recreation